3040 Kozai: Orbit and classification

 Kozai orbits the Sun in the inner main-belt at a distance of 1.5–2.2 AU once every 2 years and 6 months (912 days).
 Its orbit has an eccentricity of 0.20 and an inclination of 47° with respect to the ecliptic.

 On 10 January 2044, the asteroid will make a close approach to Mars, passing the Red Planet at a distance of 0.034 AU.

 Physical characteristics

 In the SMASS classification, Kozai is a common S-type asteroid.
 As of 2017, little is known about its size, composition, albedo and rotation.

-With an absolute magnitude of 13.8, Kozais diameter can be estimated to measure between 4 and 11 kilometers, for an assumed albedo in the range of 0.05–0.25.
+With an absolute magnitude of 13.8, Kozai's diameter can be estimated to measure between 4 and 11 kilometers, for an assumed albedo in the range of 0.05–0.25.
 Since Kozai is a brighter S-type asteroid rather than a darker carbonaceous body, its diameter is on the lower end of NASA's generic conversion table, as the larger the body's diameter, the lower its albedo at a constant absolute magnitude.